-- 1 noise testing - 2 soil testing - Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (3) A regulation may apply, adopt or incorporate any of the following as in force from time to time: - (a) a publication of the National Transport Commission; - (b) a publication of a national or international body responsible for a motor vehicle sport prescribed by regulation;
+- 1 noise testing - 2 soil testing - (3) A regulation may apply, adopt or incorporate any of the following as in force from time to time: - (a) a publication of the National Transport Commission; - (b) a publication of a national or international body responsible for a motor vehicle sport prescribed by regulation; - (c) any other instrument as in force from time to time. - Note 1 The text of an applied, adopted or incorporated law or instrument, whether applied as in force from time to time or at a particular time, is taken to be a notifiable instrument if the operation of the Legislation Act, s 47 (5) or (6) is not disapplied (see s 47 (7)). - Note 2 A notifiable instrument must be notified under the Legislation Act.

-- (c) any other instrument as in force from time to time. - Note 1 The text of an applied, adopted or incorporated law or instrument, whether applied as in force from time to time or at a particular time, is taken to be a notifiable instrument if the operation of the Legislation Act, s 47 (5) or (6) is not disapplied (see s 47 (7)). - Note 2 A notifiable instrument must be notified under the Legislation Act. - (4) A regulation may create offences and fix maximum penalties of not more than 20 penalty units for the offence. - (5) In this section:
+- (4) A regulation may create offences and fix maximum penalties of not more than 20 penalty units for the offence. - (5) In this section: